ezEngine/docs-src/pages/docs/materials/materials-overview.md

 The 3D viewport of the material editor allows you to switch the [render mode](../editor/editor-views.md#render-modes) to inspect only specific aspects of the material.

 Using the *eye dropdown menu* you can also select different meshes for previewing the material on.

+## Filtering Materials for Special Use Cases

+Most materials will be applied to standard meshes and thus use shaders that work with them.
+However, some materials are meant for meshes that have non-standard data.
+For example the [Kraut](../terrain/kraut-overview.md) tree meshes are not compatible with the standard materials.

+This means that materials authored for these trees should not be used on standard meshes, and vice versa.
+Thus when picking a material for a mesh (or a tree) the editor should only show the compatible materials for each situation.

+To set this up, two things are necessary:

+1. The C++ code has to specify which materials are compatible for each resource slot.
+This is defined through the `ezAssetBrowserAttribute`, using the *tag* argument (the second string).
+Setting this, for example, to `"Kraut"` makes the editor only show materials that have this tag.
+1. In the material, use the `Asset Filter Tags` option to configure what the material is compatible with.
+You can add multiple tags, separated by semicolon.

+For standard materials none of this is necessary, and for non-standard materials it is only a usability improvement.

 ## See Also